+- late working;

+- · weekend working;

-- site manager duties;
+- · site manager duties;

 - site cleaning duties;

-- working in a single occupancy office.
+- · working in a single occupancy office;

+- · Remote working, self-isolation and/or remote learning

 Potentially dangerous activities, such as those where there is a risk of falling from height, will not be undertaken when working alone.
 If there are any doubts about the task to be performed then the task will be postponed until other staff members are available.